sahiljindal339/Memory-leak-using-jfr/README.md

 ![Alt text](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/img/jfr-memory-leak.png)

 Especially, watch the classes that are not part of the standard library.
 For example, you will often see Char arrays as one of the top growers.
 This is due to many Strings being allocated; therefore, watch out for objects that keep these Strings alive.
 If you have a class that has 10 Strings as members, then the object itself will not use too much heap.
 The heap will be used by the Strings, which mostly contains pointers to the Char arrays.
 Therefore, it is good to sort on the number of instances and not the size of the objects.
 If one of your application class has many instances, then it may very well be those objects that keep other objects alive.

+``
+Note: if one particular class grew fast than you can restrict the object creation of that class using Static/by using static factory method in place of a constructor or by using singleton construction.
+``

 # Find Bottlenecks